 LA--A digit 0-9.
-LB--A digit 0-6, 8, 9.

 Order of Presentation

 The Branch instruction consists of several variants.
 The LA and LB instruction fields determine which variant is executed.
 "Link" (variant 6) and "Branch on Service Request" (variant 7) require that the entire instruction be decoded.
 These variants are discussed later under separate headings.
 The other variants are decoded and executed a half instruction at a time and are most conveniently discussed as a group in the next paragraph.